gersteinlab/cbb752b23/discussion.md

 * What were the questions the paper aim to address? (hypothesis)
 * What they did and what was the breakthrough? (method/results)
 * Conclusion and future direction (discussion/conclusion)
+* Questions you have about the paper, can be either elucidatory or critical

 ## Section Readings